-Every once in a while my husband comes to me with an idea that he thinks I need to blog about.
+Every once in a while, my husband comes to me with an idea that he thinks I need to blog about.
 He is very helpful when it comes to my blogging inspirations!
-This weekend, he came across an article about fashion designers who are trying to reduce their environmental impact by creating eco friendly shoes, clothes and accessories.
+He recently came across an article about fashion designers who are trying to reduce their environmental impact by creating eco friendly fashion styles including shoes, clothes, and accessories.
 There are a ton of eco friendly fashion companies on the web but this article really focused on the big name brands going green.
 Designers are coming up with all sorts of ideas, some of which are still in the developmental stage (like the shirt you can tear up and bury in the garden for compost!).
 I was really staggered by some of the statistics quoted in the article (which you can see HERE).
-I am not typically a clothing or shoe addicted kindof girl and had a hard time believing some of these facts!
+I am not typically a clothing or shoe addicted kind of girl and had a hard time believing some of these facts!
 However, I will definitely be keeping my eye out for some eco friendly fashion brands as I fill in my spring wardrobe!

 Eco friendly Fashion is becoming trendy!